 Example: “There aren’t really any responsibilities of this job that I don’t like.
 I hope to gain new and different responsibilities as I learn more and become more experienced.”

 14. Why do you want to work here?

 It’s important to research a company before you interview with them.
-If this question comes up, have a specific answer about what you can bring to the company.
+If this question comes up when talking to their recruitment team, have a specific answer about what you can bring to the company.
 Avoid talking about personal motivations such as the good pay or easy commute.

 Example: “Example Hospital’s pediatrics department would be a good fit for me because I enjoy working with children.
 Working with six different doctors would give me a great range of experience.”

 15. Why are you the best candidate for this position?